ddev/ddev/docs/index.md

 * Install Docker Desktop for Windows (versions 2.3.0.2 and higher automatically use the WSL2 backend): [download Docker Desktop for Windows from Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
 * Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now `docker` commands will be available from within your WSL2 distro).
 * Install [Chocolatey](https://chocolatey.org/install) on Windows.
-* Open a PowerShell terminal with administrator rights and run `choco install mkcert`
+* Open a git-bash or PowerShell terminal with administrator rights and install mkcert by running `choco install mkcert`
 * Run `mkcert -install`.
 Your certificates are installed in `%localappdata%\mkcert`, we'll need these later on.
 * Open the Ubuntu 20.04 terminal from the Windows start menu.
 * Run `export CAROOT=/mnt/c/Users/YOUR_WINDOWS_USERNAME/AppData/Local/mkcert`.
 This will make sure that `mkcert` on Linux uses your Windows certificates when issuing SSL certificates, so you don't get SSL warnings in your browser on Windows.